What Are My Employment Rights?

 The following laws and policies offer protection for transgender people in employment:

 - Title VII of the Civil Rights Act of 1964 prohibits sex discrimination in employment.
-Courts, the U.S. Justice Department, and the Equal Employment Opportunity Commission have agreed that discrimination because an employee or job applicant is transgender or gender non-conforming constitutes sex discrimination.
+Numerous federal courts and the Equal Employment Opportunity Commission have agreed that discrimination because an employee or job applicant is transgender or gender non-conforming constitutes sex discrimination.
 Title VII applies to any employer with at least 15 employees.
 This means that complaints of anti-transgender job discrimination anywhere in the country can be filed with the EEOC.

 - State and local laws in many jurisdictions also explicitly prohibit discrimination based on gender identity or expression.
 As of July 2015, California, Colorado, Connecticut, Delaware, the District of Columbia, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, Nevada, Oregon, Rhode Island, Vermont, Washington State, Utah, and Puerto Rico and over 200 cities and counties have such explicit laws.
 These laws are enforced by state and local civil or human rights agencies.